thomasdarimont/keycloak-extension-playground/auth-require-access-policy-extension/readme.md

 ## Allow access to clients based on client regex pattern for some client roles

 Users with an `access` client-role for the respective client can access the client apps denoted by `app-domain-a`, `app-domain-b` and `app-domain-c`.

+The `$1` in the required role name refers to the matched cliendId in the first regex group.
 ```json
 {"p":[
     { "app": "(app-domain-(a|b|c))", "allow": ["$1.access"] }